pfichtner/freetz-bisect/README.md

 su freetz
 ```

-# as freetz
+### as freetz
+copy .config and bisect.sh to container (```docker cp <local file> <container-id>:/```)

 ```
 umask 0022 ; make menuconfig # configure your needs
 cp -ax tools /tmp/ # copy tools (push_firmware changed its syntax during the years, let's use the version from master/main since we use it with current syntax)

 git bisect start
-git bisect good <SHA of version that is known to work>
+git bisect good <SHA of latest version that is known to be good>
-git bisect bad <SHA of version that is known not to work>
+git bisect bad <SHA of first version that is known to be bad>
 git bisect run /bisect.sh
 ```

+### what's this all about?
+- The needle in the hay stack: How to find the one faulty commit in 2K commits that broke my router's firmware (sometime in the last four years)?
+- Bug komm raus, Du bist umzingelt :-D

+### some numbers
+- one faulty commit that made some devices unusable
+- last known working commit four years ago
+- nearly 2,000 commits in those four years
+- possible every commit
+- any commit could in principle have caused the error, none could be excluded
+- exponentially helps: Thanks to binary search you can find the error within 11 tries in 2,000 revisions
+- took just an hour to compile the 11 firmware revisions, upload and test them